stat545ubc-2025/assignment-b3-DabiriAghdam/GenAI_Statement.md

 - how to swap the colors of benign and malignant classes here in this plot: [...]
 - I was familiar with css files in high school.
 Can you remind me of it structure?

+### Image Generation
+-  I think I can include an image to make our app more visually appealing. can you generate an image headr for this code: [...]

 ## Reflection on Gen AI Use

 Using Gen AI changed how I worked on this assignment.
 It let me use a so-called "vibe coding" style, where I focused on the overall design and user experience while the AI handled most of the technical coding details.
 This helped me prototype ideas quickly and build a polished app much faster than with traditional coding based on documentation.